-8.9 Placement of unassigned sections
+8.10 Manual placement of unassigned sections

 The linker attempts to place Input sections into specific execution regions.
 For any Input sections that cannot be resolved, and where the placement of those sections is not important, you can specify where the linker is to place them.